-Solving homelessness in Broward County is a complex challenge, but one where the County continues to make great strides.
-In 2013, The National Alliance to End Homelessness was brought on Board by the Broward County Board of County Commissioners to recommend steps that would strengthen the County’s “A Way Home Plan” and provide direction for compliance with the Federal government’s HEARTH (Homeless Emergency Assistance and Rapid Transition to Housing) Act.
+Solving homelessness in Broward County is a complex challenge, but one where the Broward County continues to make great strides.
+In 2013, The National Alliance to End Homelessness was brought on board by the Broward County Board of County Commissioners to recommend steps that would strengthen the County’s “A Way Home Plan” and provide direction for compliance with the Federal government’s Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act.
 The Federal government has shifted its policies and resources to focus more on performance and outcomes with greater attention on how homeless programs are administered and performing.
 Greater funding is now directed to rapid re-housing and permanent supportive housing for chronically homeless individuals.

 - Develop a more streamlined coordinated assessment process